-Any stockholder, or holder of any securities, evidences of indebtedness, or shares of the capital stock of the Corporation who realizes a loss from the sale, redemption, or other disposition of any securities, evidences of indebtedness or shares of the capital stock of the Corporation, including any such loss realized on a partial or complete liquidation of the Corporation, and who is not entitled to deduct such loss in computing any of such stockholder's or holder's taxes to the commonwealth, shall be entitled to credit against any taxes subsequently becoming due to the Commonwealth From such stockholders or other holders, a percentage of such loss equivalent to the highest rate of tax assessed for the year in which the loss occurs upon mercantile and business corporations as referred to in section two of chapter sixty-three of the General Laws.
+Any stockholder, or holder of any securities, evidences of indebtedness, or shares of the capital stock of the corporation who realizes a loss from the sale, redemption, or other disposition of any securities, evidences of indebtedness or shares of the capital stock of the corporation, including any such loss realized on a partial or complete liquidation of the corporation, and who is not entitled to deduct such loss in computing any of such stockholder's, or holder's taxes to the commonwealth, shall be entitled to credit against any taxes subsequently becoming due to the commonwealth from such stockholders or other holders, a percentage of such loss equivalent to the highest rate of tax assessed for the year in which the loss occurs upon mercantile and business corporations as referred to in section two of chapter sixty-three of the General Laws.

-SECTION 16.
-The provisions of chapter one hundred and ten A of the General Laws shall not apply to the shares of capital stock, bonds, debentures, notes, evidences of indebtedness, or any other securities of the Corporation.
+SECTION 15.
+The provision of chapter one hundred and ten A of the General Laws shall not apply to the shares of the capital stock, bonds, debentures, notes, evidences of indebtedness, or any other securities of this corporation.